Rogdham/pyzstd/index.rst

     >>> d2 = compress(d1, option)

-function **decompress(zstd_dict=None, option=None)**
+function **decompress(data, zstd_dict=None, option=None)**

-    Decompress data (a bytes-like object), returning the uncompressed data as a bytes object.
+    Decompress *data* (a bytes-like object), return the uncompressed data as a bytes object.

     *zstd_dict* argument is re-trained dictionary for decompression, a ``ZstdDict`` object.

-    *option* argument is a ``dict`` that contains advanced parameters.
+    *option* argument is a ``dict`` object that contains advanced parameters.
 The default value ``None`` means to use zstd's default decompression parameters.

 class **ZstdDict(dict_content)**

     Initialize a ZstdDict object, it can be used for compress/decompress.
-ZstdDict object supports pickle.
+ZstdDict object supports pickle, and it is thread-safe.

     Using dictionary, the compression ratio achievable on small data improves dramatically.